TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Proposed Date: May 2027

-Approximate Length27 days in total (including 2 travel days from and to the Comox Valley
+Approximate Length24 days in total (including 2 travel days from and to the Comox Valley

 The Theme

-To Greece In Search Of Tragic Meaning would involve a study tour of approximately 25 days in which we visited various archaeological sites, museums, and other locations associated with the myths referenced in approximately ten different fifth-century BCE tragedies written by Euripides, Sophocles, and Aeschylus.
+To Greece In Search Of Tragic Meaning would involve a study tour of 24 days (22 nights in Greece) in which we visited various archaeological sites, museums, and other locations associated with the myths referenced in ten different fifth-century BCE tragedies written by Euripides, Sophocles, and Aeschylus.
 A central feature of the Field School would be in-trip reading and discussion of each of the selected plays at a particularly appropriate spot.

 The Basics